TheBearInternal/TBI-Speed-Mullvad/README.md

 [![Platform](https://img.shields.io/badge/platform-Windows%20|%20Linux%20|%20macOS-lightgrey?style=flat-square)](https://github.com/TheBearInternal/tbi-speed-mullvad)
 [![License](https://img.shields.io/badge/license-GPL%203.0-blue?style=flat-square)](LICENSE)

-**Elite VPN Speed Testing Tool for Mullvad Users**
+**Speed Testing Tool for Testing Mullvad Servers**
 *Created by TheBearInternal*

 </div>

 ## 🎯 Overview

 TBI Speed for Mullvad is a powerful command-line tool that automatically tests and ranks Mullvad VPN servers by speed.
-Find your fastest server in minutes, not hours.
+Find your fastest server in minutes, not hours, by not having to test each manually.

 ### Key Features